-John G. Eccles, vice president and dean for student development, plans to retire June 30, 2016, after 30 years of service to Lynchburg College.
+John G. Eccles, vice president and dean for student development, plans to retire June 30, 2016, after 30 years of service to University of Lynchburg.

 Eccles announced his retirement to his student development staff on Tuesday, and LC President Dr. Kenneth R. Garren then shared the news with entire campus community.